The best themed restaurant in every state

 Kentucky: Biscuit Belly, various locations

 The ethos of this casual breakfast and brunch chain is simple – bake incredible biscuits, then pile almost anything on and in between them.
-Biscuit Belly, which has three locations in Louisville and three in Lexington, often boasts a line of people waiting to tuck into delicious dishes like the Biscuit Bennie, a twist on eggs Benedict made with smoked brisket.
-There’s also a location in Evansville, Indiana.
+Biscuit Belly, which has three locations in Louisville and two in Lexington, often boasts a line of people waiting to tuck into delicious dishes like the Biscuit Bennie, a twist on eggs Benedict made with smoked brisket.
+There are also locations elsewhere in the US, including Alabama and Virginia.

 Louisiana: The New Orleans Vampire Café, New Orleans

 Dining at the Vampire Café gives you carte blanche to go wild with the vampire puns.
 Those who’ve visited say that the food here is to die for, with no boring options on the menu.
 Tempting dishes to sink your teeth into include the Dracula burger, deviled eggs, and 'stake' and eggs.
-Round off the meal with a Death by Chocolate cake, and perhaps a Blood Bag cocktail, made with 'Fangria' (vampire sangria).
-Even the wine is vampire themed.
+Round off the meal with a Death by Chocolate cake or miniature bat-shaped chocolates.

 EventideOysterCo/Facebook